 VBA Code Breakdown

-- Firstly, making it mandatory to declare all the variable types.
+- Firstly, it is mandatory to declare all the variable types.

 - Secondly, calling the Sub procedure.